WaveLedger¶

 Running a node

-Run your own miner, seed, or entropy aggregator.
+Miner, seed, and entropy aggregator deployments.
 Fly.io and bare-VPS guides.
-Operational runbook for production.
+Operational runbook.

 -

-Send WAVE, deploy contracts, subscribe to events — from Python and from the browser.
-Working snippets, not just signatures.
+Send WAVE, deploy contracts, subscribe to events from Python and TypeScript.
+Tested snippets for each call.

 -